Telephone game: Gartic Phone

+While Onrizon Social Games' Gartic.io website launched in 2017, the company found massive success upon launching Gartic Phone in December 2020.
+Like BPT and similar games, it combines elements of Pictionary and Telephone.
+In Gartic Phone, players sketch a word or phrase and pass it to the next player, who must guess what the drawing represents.
+The game continues in a loop until the final player compares the last sentence with the original starting sentence.
+It offers various game modes, including: Normal, Knock-Off, Animation, Crowd, and introduced several new modes in early 2023.
+Gartic Phone is accessible through its website and supports multiple languages, making it available on PCs, tablets, and smartphones with an internet connection.
+Similar to Jackbox Games' party video games, Gartic Phones "Crowd" mode allows for audience voting via invite links.
+Since Gartic Phones success, Onrizon has developed spin-off games Gartic.TV and Gartic Show!
+In 2023, Gartic Phone was released as a free game on the Discord social platform.

 As a metaphor

 The game of telephone is used as a metaphor for imperfect data transmission over multiple iterations.
-For example the British zoologist Mark Ridley in his book Mendel's demon used the game as an analogy for the imperfect transmission of genetic information across multiple generations.
+For example, the British zoologist Mark Ridley in his book Mendel's demon used the game as an analogy for the imperfect transmission of genetic information across multiple generations.
 In another example, Richard Dawkins used the game as a metaphor for infidelity in memetic replication, referring specifically to children trying to reproduce drawing of a Chinese junk in his essay Chinese Junk and Chinese Whispers.
 It was used in the movie Tár to represent gossip circling within an orchestra.